danmalter/danmalter.github.io/_posts/2021-06-07-mlb-openpose.md

 <br>

 Valuable information can be shown from one unique pitch, but deeper analysis can start to be made from taking multiple pitches of the same pitcher over the duration of a game or multiple appearances.
 The left chart below shows an analysis from five different pitches Buehler threw over the same game.
-Each clip is initiated at a slightly different time prior to Buehler starting his motion, so in order to make more meaning of these five pitches, the right chart shows the same five pitches overlayed on top of each other starting from the same point in time.
-This shows that Buehler has a slightly different motion for his cutter and slider than for his four-seam fastball.
-However, it’s important to note here that the distance is measured in pixels, so in order to know how much of a difference Buehler’s shoulder really drops, we’d need to convert those pixels into inches.
+Each clip is initiated at a slightly different time prior to Buehler starting his motion, so in order to make more meaning of these five pitches, the right chart shows the same five pitches overlayed on top of each other starting from roughly the same point in time.
+The data shows that Buehler has a slightly different motion for his cutter and slider than for his four-seam fastball.
+Although not evidence, this possibly can mean that Buehler is tipping his pitches as shown in the clear change in patterns.

+It is important to note here that the distance of the plot is measured in pixels, so in order to know how significant this difference really is to a batter, the pixels need to be converted into inches.
 With technology such as MLB’s Statcast, this should not be an issue implementing into gameday data.
+In this example, based on an estimated PPI (pixels per inch) of 250px, it’s estimated that difference in shoulder height distance between Buehler’s four-seam fastball versus his cutter and slider is about 0.25 inches.

 <br>